An Amazing Awesome Weekend in Old Saint Augustine

 Matanzas Bay

-If you want to get a unique view of the city and to see the main historical landmarks from a different perspective, a cruise around Matanzas Bay is the ideal way to explore St. Augustine.
+If you want a unique view of the city and the main historical landmarks from a different perspective, a cruise around Matanzas Bay is the ideal way to explore St. Augustine.

 Flagler College